India should retain headline inflation as target, external rate panel members say

 Growth in India's economy is seen slowing to 7.2% in the current fiscal year from 8.2% last year.

-Jayanth Varma, a second external MPC member, who has voted for a 25 basis point rate cut for four straight meetings said that while he supports rate cuts, a shift in target when food prices are high is not appropriate.
+Jayanth Varma, a second external MPC member, who has voted for a 25 basis point rate cut for four straight meetings told Reuters that while he supports rate cuts, as an MPC member he would not comment on whether the target must be switched as it is a mandate given by the government which the MPC must conform to.

+"It would not be appropriate for the MPC to suggest changing the goal post when high food inflation is making it difficult to reach the target," he said.

-"One of the key questions for the MPC is whether high food inflation would spill over into core inflation, and this concern would remain if the target were changed to core," Varma said in a separate interview with Reuters.
+"One of the key questions for the MPC is whether high food inflation would spill over into core inflation, and this concern would remain if the target were changed to core," Varma added.

 Ashima Goyal, the third external member, who has also voted for a cut for two meetings now said research has shown the headline inflation rate moves towards core inflation in India over the longer term.